 - 12.1 All time worked outside ordinary hours of work prescribed by clause 9 is overtime and will be paid for at the rate of time and one-half for the first 2 hours and double time thereafter.
-For work after 12 noon on a Saturday the rate is double time. - 12.2 (1) Employees whose fixed hours of employment are less than 38 hours per week may be worked without payment of overtime: - up to 2 hours after the fixed finishing time on any 1 day; or - on, but not more than 4 days in any calendar month; or - 8 days in any 2 consecutive calendar months. - (2) Overtime will be paid if the worker has to work more than 9 hours in any 1 day (between 6.00am and 6.00pm) or more than 38 hours in any week; - (3) Provided further than such 9 hours shall be worked between 6.00am and 6.00pm Monday to Friday Inclusive.

-12.3 In computing overtime:

-- any portion of an hour of less than 30 minutes will be paid as 30 minutes; and - any portion in excess of 30 minutes will be paid as 1 hour. - 12.4 (1) After overtime is worked employees should have at least 10 consecutive hours off duty if it is practical to arrange it. - (2) If that 10 hour gap is not possible then the employee is to take 10 consecutive hours off duty without loss of pay for the missed hours during ordinary working time.

-- Registered Enterprise Agreement - (3) If it is necessary for the employee to resume working without a break of 10 Registrar consecutive hours then the employee is to be paid double time.
+For work after 12 noon on a Saturday the rate is double time. - 12.2 (1) Employees whose fixed hours of employment are less than 38 hours per week may be worked without payment of overtime: - up to 2 hours after the fixed finishing time on any 1 day; or - on, but not more than 4 days in any calendar month; or - 8 days in any 2 consecutive calendar months. - (2) Overtime will be paid if the worker has to work more than 9 hours in any 1 day (between 6.00 am and 6.00 pm) or more than 38 hours in any week; - (3) Provided further that such 9 hours must be worked between 6.00 am and 6.00 pm Monday to Friday inclusive. - 12.3 In computing overtime: - any portion of an hour of less than 30 minutes will be paid as 30 minutes; and - any portion in excess of 30 minutes will be paid as 1 hour. - 12.4 (1) After overtime is worked employees should have at least 10 consecutive hours off duty if it is practical to arrange it. - (2) If that 10 hour gap is not possible then the employee is to take 10 consecutive hours off duty without loss of pay for the missed hours during ordinary working time. - (3) If it is necessary for the employee to resume working without a break of 10 consecutive hours then the employee is to be paid double time.
 This penalty rate will apply until the employee is given a break of 10 consecutive hours.
+When that break is taken the employee is to be given ordinary pay for the duration of the shift. - 12.5 (1) An Employee working overtime is to be paid a meal allowance in any of the following circumstances: - when required to work after 6.00 pm \$9.85;

+Registered

+Enterprise Agreement

+Industrial Registrar

+02/08/02

-When that break is taken the employee is to be given ordinary pay for the duration of the shift. - 12.5 (1) An employee working overtime is to be paid a meal allowance in any of the following circumstances: - when required to work after 6.00pm \$8.00; - if overtime continues after 10.00pm another \$8.00. - (2) If the union agrees the company may supply its employees with a suitable meal instead of a meal allowance. - 12.6 This clause shall apply to casual employees and in such cases overtime shall be calculated on the casual rate of pay specified in sub-clause 8.1.
+- if overtime continues after 10.00 pm another \$8.00. - (2) If the union agrees the company may supply its employees with a suitable meal instead of a meal allowance. - 12.6 This clause must apply to casual employees and in such cases overtime must be calculated on the casual rate of pay specified in sub-clause 8.1.

-13. Time Off in Lieu of Overtime
+13. Time Off instead of Overtime